Business Innovation and Growth Support (BIGS)

 Federal departments and agencies will annually provide data on recipients of funding, grants and awards from their growth and innovation program streams for an annual horizontal review.
-The data received by federal departments will be linked to the Linkable File Environment (LFE) of Statistics Canada.
+The data will be linked to the Linkable File Environment (LFE) of Statistics Canada.

 The Business Innovation and Growth Support (BIGS) database covers government activities that support business innovation and growth, such as funding, consulting services to enterprises, industry-facing research and development, support provided directly or in partnership, as well as support for technology development (commercialization) and exports.
 Fundamental science, tax expenditures, provincial and territorial programs, and Crown corporations of the Government of Canada were not included in the scope of this initiative.

-Statistics Canada and the Treasury Board Secretariat are working closely together on various growth and innovation support related programs and initiatives which help to provide comprehensive, evidence-informed advice on innovation programming and policy.
+Statistics Canada and the Treasury Board Secretariat are working closely together to provide comprehensive, evidence-informed advice on innovation programming and policy.

 Statistics Canada will lead the annual horizontal administrative data acquisition activities; will perform data linkage to the LFE; and will produce statistical outputs for the public and the Treasury Board Secretariat.

 Reference period: The 12-month fiscal period between April 1st of the reference year and March 31st of the following year.

 - Small and medium-sized businesses

 All federal departments and agencies with growth support and innovation program streams.

 Data collection for this reference period: 2021-09-27 to 2022-08-31